British Indian Ocean Territory

 01 Oct 1977 U.S. Naval Support Facility Diego Garcia opened.

-Lords votes to support the government decision denying the
+22 Oct 2008 The British House of Lords votes to support the government

 The British Indian Ocean Territory (BIOT) or Chagos Islands is an overseas territory of the United Kingdom situated in the Indian Ocean, halfway between Africa and Indonesia.
 The territory comprises the six atolls of the Chagos Archipelago with over 1,000 individual islands (many tiny) having a total land area of 60 square kilometres (23 sq mi).
 The largest island is Diego Garcia (area 44 km2), the site of a joint military facility of the United Kingdom and the United States.
 The territory is an archipelago of 55 islands, the largest being Diego Garcia, accounting for almost three-quarters of the total land area of the territory.
 Capital: Diego Garcia.

-2 Pounds.
+KM#1 2 Pounds.
 Year: 2009.
 Weight: 28.40g.
 Metal: Copper-Nickel.
 Diameter: 38.60 mm.
 Edge: Reeded.
 Alignment: Medal.
 Mint: Pobjoy Mint.
-Obverse: Elizabeth II - 2009 - British Indian Ocean Territory.
-Reverse: First Commemorative Coin of the British Indian Ocean Territory - National Arms.
+Obverse: Elizabeth II bust facing right.
+"ELIZABETH II.
+2009 .
+BRITISH INDIAN OCEAN TERRITORY" written around her.
+Reverse: Coat and Arms of British Indian Ocean Territory in the center.
+"FIRST COMMEMORATIVE COIN OF THE BRITISH INDIAN OCEAN TERRITORY" written around.
+Value "£2" at the bottom.
 Mintage: N/A. Minted Years: One year type.
-Ruler: Elizabeth II [Elizabeth Alexandra Mary Windsor].
+Commissioner: Colin Roberts (23 Jun 2008 - 17 Oct 2012) under British monarch: Elizabeth II [Elizabeth Alexandra Mary Windsor].

 Countries / Territories